Assess managed Kubernetes services for your workloads Rising use of Kubernetes in production brings new IT demands

 What is the history of Kubernetes?

 In the past, organizations ran applications on physical servers, with no way to define resource boundaries, leading to resource allocation issues.
 To address this, virtualization was introduced.
-This allows multiple virtual machines to operate at the same time on a single server's CPU.
-Applications can be isolated between VMs and receive increased security because they cannot be readily accessed by others.
+This allows multiple VMs to operate at the same time on a single server's CPU.
+Applications can be isolated between VMs and receive increased security because they can't be readily accessed by others.

-Containers are like virtual machines but with relaxed isolation properties.
-Like a VM, a container has a file system, CPU, memory, process space and other properties.
+Containers resemble VMs but with relaxed isolation properties.
+Just like a VM, a container has a file system, CPU, memory, process space and other properties.
 Containers can be created, deployed and integrated quickly across diverse environments.

-Kubernetes is open source, so anyone can attempt to contribute to the Kubernetes project via one or more Kubernetes special interest groups.
-Top corporations that commit code to the project include Red Hat, Rackspace and IBM.
-Companies in the IT vendor landscape have developed support and integrations for the management platform, while community members attempt to fill gaps among vendor integration with open source tools.
+Kubernetes is open source, so anyone can contribute to the Kubernetes project via one or more Kubernetes special interest groups.
+Top corporations that commit code to the project include IBM, Rackspace and Red Hat.
+IT vendors have developed support and integrations for the management platform, while community members attempt to fill gaps among vendor integration with open source tools.

-Kubernetes adopters range from cloud-based document management service Box to telecom giant Comcast and financial services conglomerate Fidelity Investments, as well as enterprises such as SAP's Concur Technologies and startups like Barkly Protects.
+Kubernetes adopters range from cloud-based document management services to telecom giant Comcast, financial services conglomerate Fidelity Investments and enterprises including SAP Concur and Tesla.

 What is the future for Kubernetes?

-Since then, industry interest has shifted away from updates to the core Kubernetes platform, and more toward higher-level areas where enterprises can benefit from container orchestration and cloud-native applications.
+Since then, industry interest has shifted away from updates to the core Kubernetes platform and more toward higher-level areas where enterprises can benefit from container orchestration and cloud-native applications.
 These include sensitive workloads that require multi-tenant security, more fluid management of stateful applications such as databases, and fostering GitOps version-controlled automated releases of applications and software-defined infrastructure.
-For example, version 1.20 in December 2020 delivered volume snapshots, point-in-time copies of a volume in the API from which to provision a new volume or restore an existing one to a prior state.
-Snapshots are a key functionality for many stateful workloads, such as database operations.

 As organizations expand container deployment and orchestration for more workloads in production, it becomes even harder to know what's going on behind the scenes.
 This increases the need to better monitor various layers of the Kubernetes stack, and the entire Kubernetes platform, for performance and security.
-Markets to serve these emerging areas with third-party tools have already formed, with startups (some through the CNCF), as well as experienced vendors such as D2iQ.
-At the same time, the Kubernetes ecosystem continues to consist of dozens of Kubernetes distributions and vendors, which is likely to narrow in the future.
+Markets to serve these emerging areas with third-party tools have already formed, with startups -- some through the CNCF -- as well as experienced vendors.
+At the same time, the Kubernetes ecosystem continues to consist of dozens of Kubernetes distributions and vendors, which will probably narrow in the future.

 Continue Reading About Kubernetes